Harland JI, Garton LE. Whole-grain intake as a marker of healthy body weight and adiposity. Public Helath Nutrition. 2008 Jun; 11(6): 554-563.

 - Medline and EMBASE were searched for articles published from 1990 through December 2006 and an additional hand search of key papers and publications was conducted

-- Search terms included 'wholegrain or whole grain' and 'obese or body weight or body mass index or body fat' for Medline, and the addition of the term 'body measures' in EMBASE.
+- Search terms included 'wholegrain or whole grain' and 'obesity or body weight or BMI or body fat' for Medline, and the addition of the term 'body measures' in EMBASE.
 The search was limited to those published in English or with a summary in English

 - Reference lists of identified papers were used to find additional studies